wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_grandpa_roundState.md

 ---
-title: ksm:grandpa_roundState \[POST\]
+title: ksm:grandpa_roundState - Kusama
-description: Returns the state of the current best round state as well as the ongoingbackground rounds.
+description: Example code for the ksm:grandpa_roundState json-rpc method. Сomplete guide on how to use ksm:grandpa_roundState json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters